nipreps/dmriprep/docs/roadmap.rst

 #.
 Eddy current correction.

+    We will explore the possible adaptations of the HMC based on SHOREline above.
-    For this release, these two will be done doing something related to the SHOREline approach In cases where the data are "shelled", 3dSHORE will be used as the diffusion model.
+    SHOREline approach In cases where the data are "shelled", 3dSHORE will be used as the diffusion model.
 If the data are single-shell, we will use SFM as the diffusion model.